logoPostPlanify

 Why Can't I Find My Scheduled Posts?
 Common Causes

 1. You're looking in the wrong place.
 This is the most common issue.
 A post scheduled in Meta Business Suite will not appear in the Instagram app's "Scheduled Content" section, and vice-versa.
-You must check your Instagram schedule in the specific tool you used for scheduling.
+You need to check the specific tool you used for scheduling.

 3. It's a draft, not a scheduled post.
 It's easy to mix these up.
 A draft is saved locally on your device without a publish date.
 A scheduled post is uploaded to Instagram's servers with a specific time to go live.
 Make sure you completed the final "Schedule" step.